NET WORTH: $3.6 billion

-FUNDING AREAS: Education, Episcopal Church, Victim's Rights, Veterans, Services for the Poor, National Defense
+FUNDING AREAS: Education, Episcopal Church, Victim's Rights, Veterans, Human Services

-EDUCATION: Among the first recipients of his latest round of largesse was the University of California Irvine's school of electrical engineering.
+EDUCATION: Nicholas has supported University of California Irvine's school of electrical engineering.
 This followed a pattern of huge financial support for UC Irvine over the years, including the school's engineering and computer science programs, as well as the UCI Center for Pervasive Communications.
 He also established the Nicholas Prize for collaborative research.
-UCLA’s School of Engineering has also received support through the Nicholas Endowment grants, as has also supported the UCLA Astronomy Department’s Planetarium.
+UCLA’s School of Engineering has also received support through the Nicholas Endowment grants, and supported the UCLA Astronomy Department’s planetarium.

-Nicholas's commitment to education has also resulted in the creation of the Nicholas Academic Centers, to which he's committed $10 million over 20 years.
-The Centers provide academic support for promising students and have provided scholarships to hundreds of students, so that they could attend some of the most prestigious universities across the nation.
+Nicholas' commitment to education has also resulted in the creation of the Nicholas Academic Centers, to which he's committed $10 million over 20 years.
+The organization provides academic support for promising students and has provided scholarships to hundreds of students to attend some of the most prestigious universities across the nation.
 Other donations to educational institutions have included $10 million to St. Margaret’s Episcopal School in Orange County, in part to provide scholarships for promising students from Santa Ana, support to the Oakland Military Institute, and a donation to create a new wing at the Mt.
 Olive School in Kenya, which provides education for teenage girls.

 VICTIM'S RIGHTS: Nicholas helped found the nonprofit organization Justice for Homicide Victims, Inc. to support the families of murder victims.
 He subsequently put a lot of time and money into campaigning for Marsy's Law, a crime victim's bill of rights named for his sister, who was murdered by an ex-boyfriend in 1983, and has been the inspiration for Nicholas's philanthropy in this area.
 The bill was passed into law in 2008.